bordjoski/zkp-fsh/README.md

 #### Registration process:

-1. Client and Verifier makes agreement (which by default uses 1024-bit prime number)\
+1. Define agreement (which by default uses 1024-bit prime number) and has default strength 1\
 `const agreement = await zkpfsh.Agreement.generateAgreement();`\
+If you would like to generate agreement with 512-bit prime number and strength 2:\
+`const agreement = await zkpfsh.Agreement.generateAgreement(512, 2);`\
+Strength can be in range 1 - 2 and it affects size of proof (produced by Client) and size of proof request (produced by Verifier)

+2. Make agreement between Client and Verifier\
 `const client = new zkpfsh.Client(agreement);`\
 `const verifier = new zkpfsh.Verifier(agreement);`

-2. Client calculates a secret based on provided agreement and password and sends result to Verifier.\
+3. Client calculates a secret based on provided agreement and password and sends result to Verifier.\
 `const secret = client.getSecret('password');`

 #### Authentication proccess: